gillespielab/gl-laser-cutting-prep-tool/README.md

 ## Adding Support for a New Machine
 Currently, formatting settings are only supported for ULS and Epilog laser cutters.
 To add support for a new printer which has different formatting requirements, you need to edit LaserCuttingPrep.py.
 First, add a flag where the "# TODO : add a flag for new printers here" comment is, then set the parameters where the "TODO : add more printer setting here as needed" comment is.
 Lastly, update the list of printer options found where the " # TODO: add new printer flags here" comment is.
 For all of these steps it should be fairly straightforward use the ULS/Epilog settings code as an example.

+## Notes
+This tool is highly dependent on the reportlab python package, and may need to be updated as that library is updated.

+## Dependencies
+reportlab, svglib, scipy, pypdf, numpy